wrightcameron/Interpreter/README.md

 ## Overview

-Scanner for interpreter, takes in strings and tokenizes the letters, numbers, etc.
+Parser for the interpreter, takes in strings and gives the parse tree.

 ##Manifest